How to watch the vice presidential debate between Kamala Harris and Mike Pence

 Location: University of Utah, Salt Lake City

-CBSN debate coverage: Preshow coverage at 8:30 p.m. and post-show coverage begins at 11 p.m.
+CBSN debate coverage: Pre-show coverage at 8:30 p.m.
+ET and post-debate coverage begins at 11 p.m.
+ET

 Online stream: Live on CBSN — in the player above and on your mobile phone, connected TV or gaming console.
 Download the free CBS News app for full CBSN coverage and live convention updates.
 CBSN streaming is available on all major platforms, including iOS, Android, Roku, Amazon, Apple, Samsung and Pluto.